 Lets say you have 1000 watts of loads to run.
 This is equal to:

 - 20.8 amps at 48 volts

 Knowing how much current is flowing to your load is very important in selecting the correct wire.
 We take the distance into consideration to calculate the voltage loss.
 Ideally we don't want to exceed a 3% voltage loss.
 The other half of this calculation is the current.
 You need a larger wire to move more current.
 If you have a choice the higher voltage is best.

-These formulas are also useful in calculating AC wattage to determine an inverter size.
-All appliances have a face plate which contains all of its electrical data.
+These formulas are also useful in calculating AC (alternating current) wattage to determine the size of an inverter, which converts the DC electricity from a solar array to AC that can then be used to power lights and appliances in homes and businesses.
+Appliances include a face plate which contains all of its electrical data.
 Lets suppose you have a microwave oven.
-Often, the manufacturer will list an amp requirement on the electrical data face plate.
-If the rating is 8.3 amps.
-To find the wattage multiply this by the homes voltage of 120 volts.
+The manufacturer will list an amp requirement on the electrical data of the face plate, which is usually attached to the back of the oven.
+Let's say that the rating on the face plate is 8.3 amps.
+To calculate the watts, multiply 8.3 amps by the home's voltage of 120 volts.
 This equals 996 watts.

 Now, lets calculate how much power the microwave will use in one day.
 If you use the microwave for 2 hours a day, then multiply the hours per day by the watts to get watt-hours per day.
 So, you have 996 watts multiplied by 2 hours, which equals 1992 watt-hours per day.

 When sizing a solar power system, this formula is necessary in determining the total power you use per day.

 Watts = Amps x Volts